You can make our vegan banana bread in one bowl with one fork and eight simple pantry staples.

 Bake at 350°F or 180°C for about 40 to 50 minutes, or until a toothpick inserted in the center comes out dry.

-• Let cool down for 15 minutes in the loaf pan, pull it out, and cool down completely on a wire rack for at least 1 hour.
+Let cool down for 15 minutes in the loaf pan, pull it out, and cool down completely on a wire rack for at least 1 hour.

-vegan banana bread after baking
+vegan banana bread on a cutting board

 Video